Spain's top court allows exhumation of Franco's remains | DW | 24.09.2019

 Longstanding dispute

 In September 2018, Spain's parliament voted in favor of removing Franco's remains.
-The longstanding debate over Franco's remains has deeply divided Spain.
+The longstanding debate over Franco's remains has deeply divided the country.

 Read more: Franco homage to be dropped from Spanish town